nagaokakid/Amazon-Price-Tracker/README.md

 # Getting Started

-### Clone the repository
+## Clone the repository
-- Go to the command line on Linux or Windows, and create a new folder.
+- Go to the terminal on Linux or the command prompt on Windows, and create a new folder.
 - Ensure that git is installed for your system (for instructions, click here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 - Type the command "git clone https://github.com/nagaokakid/AmazonPriceTracker.git" to download the repository onto your system.

-### Run the app
+## Build the app
 You must have python3 installed on your system to run the app.
 For instructions on python3 installation, click here: https://www.geeksforgeeks.org/download-and-install-python-3-latest-version/
-#### Windows
+### Windows
-On the command line, type the command "python3 main.py" to run the app.
-It will take several minutes to download the necessary components and launch the app.
+In the command prompt, navigate to the folder containing the repository.
+Type the command "windows-version.bat" to run the app.
-#### Linux
+### Linux
-On the command line, type the command "make run" to run the app.
-It will take several minutes to create the virtual environment and launch the app.
-From then on, go to the venv/app/ directory and use the command "python3 main.py" to run the app in the virtual environment.
+In the terminal, navigate to the folder containing the repository.
+Type the command "make run" to run the app.

+After building the app via the command line on Windows or Linux, navigate to the folder venv\app\ and use the command "python3 main.py" to run the app from then on.

+**Happy Hunting!**